Letztes Update: 25. Januar 2026

-A Non-Disclosure Agreement (NDA) often includes clauses against reverse engineering to protect proprietary information.
-Companies use these clauses to safeguard their intellectual property, especially in software licensing agreements.
-Violating such clauses can lead to legal consequences.
+A Non-Disclosure Agreement (NDA) often includes a clause against reverse engineering to protect intellectual property.
+This is common in software licensing to prevent unauthorized analysis or duplication of the product.
+Violating such clauses can lead to legal consequences, emphasizing their importance in safeguarding company assets.

 Hey, I'm curious about the concept of an agreement to not reverse engineer.
 Can you explain what this typically involves and how it's related to a Non-Disclosure Agreement?
 I'm also wondering why companies might choose to include such a clause in their contracts.
 Is it common to see this in software licensing agreements, and what are the potential consequences for violating it?